Moderate to fairly challenging

 - Full board meals (3 meals a day – breakfast, lunch, and dinner) during the trek

-- Accommodation in twin sharing basis during trek in Tea House, Lodges or Guesthouse
+- Accommodation in twin sharing basis during the trek in Tea House, Lodges or Guesthouse

 - Trekking Permit for cases like National Park entry fee.